Private, In-Home Tutoring in Orleans, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Orleans students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Orleans, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Nauset Public Schools offer a scope and sequence for how content should be delivered to students.
 The curriculum maps include unit names, summaries of the units (core ideas and curricular focuses), the enduring understandings that students are expected to gain, the essential questions that drive each unit and result in inquiry, the content that is taught and learned, the skills students should acquire, and the assessments used to show evidence of students meeting the standards.
 They are aligned both horizontally—across the classes in each grade level—and vertically—from one grade to the next.
 The district’s curriculum is based on an Understanding by Design framework.